August 23, 1862

-Again, Lord, what is your heart for this moment of 8.23.62?
-I confess my heart of conquest Jesus, and ask to be made right so that I can be pure to pray with, and for, my brothers.
+Again, Lord, what is your heart for this exact moment on August 23, 1862?
+I confess my heart of conquest Jesus, and ask to be made right so that I can be pure to pray with and for my brothers.
 I repent of the ways and practices in my mind and heart that wants to completely extinguish the will and thoughts of another to replace it with my will.
 I rebuke the heart of the enemy within in me that says,”My will be done.”

 Jesus, I observe this to You:

-1. The Dakota were hurt and offended by the representatives and people of MN and U.S.
+1. The Dakota were hurt and offended by the Representatives and people of Minnesota and U.S.

 2. Their hurt gets turned into shame.
 “This state of Minnesota does not care if we live or die.
 All it seems to want from us is cheap land and resources.”